EXEL Dividend History & Analysis | N/A Yield

 EXEL Outstanding Shares Analysis

-What is the Trend in EXEL`s Outstanding Shares?
+What is the Trend in EXEL's Outstanding Shares?

-Has Exelixis ever had a Stock Split?
+Has EXEL ever had a Stock Split?

 Year Number of Shares Annual Growth Rate